towles-osu/GoStudyApp/README.md

 collections of notes and proverbs on a given copy (but it is relatively small file wise, so if you want multiple discrete instances of go notes and proverbs just clone additional copies of this repository/release).

-Currently this application is still in development and so a number of basic log to the javascript console take place both in browser and on the node.js server.
-These are left-in for the purpose of debugging, maintenance, and illustrating functionality in videos that must be submitted of this project since it is a class assignment for OSU's Software Engineering course.
+This application was developped as a class assignment for OSU's Software Engineering course.